UN agency: 2M killed, $4.3 trillion in damages from extreme weather over past half-century

-The stark recap from the World Meteorological Organization came as it opened its four-yearly congress among member countries, pressing the message that more needs to be done to improve alert systems for extreme weather events by a target date of 2027.
+The stark recap from WMO came as it opened its four-yearly congress among member countries, pressing the message that more needs to be done to improve alert systems for extreme weather events by a target date of 2027.

+"Economic losses have soared.
+But improved early warnings and coordinated disaster management has slashed the human casualty toll over the past half a century" WMO said in a statement.
+The trend of rising economic damage is expected to continue.

-The Geneva-based agency has repeatedly warned about the impact of man-made climate change, saying rising temperatures have increased the frequency and intensity of extreme weather — including floods, hurricanes, cyclones and drought.
+The Geneva-based agency has repeatedly warned about the impact of man-made climate change, saying rising temperatures have increased the frequency and intensity of extreme weather — including floods, hurricanes, cyclones, heat waves and drought.

 WMO says early warning systems have helped reduce deaths linked to climate and other weather-related catastrophes.